Because most basements suffer from humidity issues, epoxy paint is needed for a good, long-lasting finish when painting a basement floor.

 Should I use waterproof paint for basement floors?

-Epoxy paint is one of the best paints you can use to waterproof your basement.
+Epoxy paint is one of the best paints to waterproof your basement.
 It bonds easily with concrete basements and offers an array of colors to match the basement style.

 Most experts recommend using water-based epoxy paints since they’re easy to use as a DIY and don’t need a lot of prep work during repainting.